yangwangmadrid/EzReson/README.md

 Aromaticity: Large-Scale Validation by Wave-Function-Based Resonance Analysis.
 *J. Chem.
 Inf.
 Model.* 2021, in press, (DOI: 10.1021/acs.jcim.1c00735)

+If you have used EzReson to generate or analyze Clar structures/resonators of pi conjugated compounds, it is required to cite the following paper:

+4. Yang Wang.
+Quantitative Resonance Theory Based on the Clar Sextet Model.
+*J. Phys.
+Chem.
+A* 2022, in press, (DOI: 10.1021/acs.jpca.1c08661)

 ## Copyright and license
 The Author of the EzReson software is Yang Wang